Kevger/draw_a_distinction/README.md

 axiom, if the variable is a cross or not.
 Two variables in the same space are a logical or.
-A cross and no cross are just one cross and two crosses are by the first axiom equivalent to one cross, but no crosses at all are just no crosses.Further logical functions can be taken from the picture below.
+A cross and no cross are just one cross and two crosses are by the first axiom equivalent to one cross, but no crosses at all are just no crosses.
+Further logical functions can be taken from the picture below.
 In the simulator, a logic table can be generated and displayed on the basis of the current expression.